 Head to the locker rooms with your toddler to help them rinse off the pool chemicals.
 When packing for swim lessons, be sure to choose a body wash/shampoo specially formulated for children that doesn’t have sulfates, parabens or those nasty artificial fragrances or dyes.
 Keep it as natural as you can to protect and nourish their skin.

 Even if you don’t have a place for a private shower, you can rinse while still in swimwear at the pool to get the chlorine off until you can get home for a proper bath.
 Some children are terrified of showers in their toddler years so it may be best to wait anyway.
 In either scenario, don’t forget the change of clothes!

 After toweling off, your child can change into a fresh pair of underwear, shirt, and shorts.
 Don’t forget socks if they’re wearing sneakers, or better yet, get them sandals that will make summer life easier.

-Once they’re done dressing, you can give your child a healthy snack.
+Once they’re done dressing, be sure you've packed your kid's swim bag with a healthy snack.
 They’ve likely worked up an appetite.
 Choose something you don’t mind them eating in the car or find a bench or picnic table to have a quick snack at.
 This will cut down on cranky behavior on the way home.